-Point leaders to the Troops section of this website—it has role descriptions, planning guides for each program level, and explains important resources for panning a troop’s year.
+Point leaders to the Troops section of this website—it has role descriptions, planning guides for each program level, and explains important resources for planning a troop’s year.

 Summary of Resources

 - Orientation Speaking Guide and Slideshow – Present this slideshow at your training and use the accompanying speaking guide for each slide.

-- Online Troop Orientation – Encourage leaders take this online orientation to better understand Girl Scouts and their role.
+- Online Troop Orientation – Encourage leaders to take this online orientation to better understand Girl Scouts and their role.

 - Troops Section – This section of the website outlines troop roles, planning guides, and important resources.

 - Knowing Your Responsibilities – Use this handout to cover the basics of Volunteer Essentials and Safety-Wise.